 TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 414: Supplier Social Assessment 414-2 Negative social impacts in the supply chain and actions taken.
 In 2021, through a combination or on-site, remote and self audits, more than 50 suppliers were audited on environmental, energy, sustainability, and safety topics.
 These audits are in addition to scheduled quality audits.
 Additionally, through the EcoVadis program, data on social and environmental topics are collected from our key suppliers.
 In the coming years, we are looking to develop a more robust, harmonized, program with additional metrics for reporting within our supply chain.
-SUSTAINABLE DEVELOPMENT GOALS 5 SENDER TRUME TO THE PRINCE DEPORT TO TH
+SUSTAINABLE DEVELOPMENT GOALS 5 control from the firm of the firm

-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 415: P ublic Policy Management The reporting organization shall report how it manages public policy using Disclosure 3-3 in GRI 3: Material Topics 2021.
-Aptar does not associate with any political groups, nor does the company make any political contributions, either directly or indire 415-1 Total monetary value of financial and in-kind political contributions made directly and indirectly by the organization by country and recipient/beneficiary.
-Not applicable b.
-If applicable, how the monetary value of in-kind contributions was estimated.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 415: Public Policy Management The reporting organization shall report how it manages public policy using Disclosure 3-3 in GRI 3: Material Topics 2021.
+Aptar does not associate with any political groups, nor does the company make any political contributions, either directly or indirectly.
+415-1 Total monetary value of financial and in-kind political contributions made directly and indirectly by the organization by country and recipient/beneficiary.
+Not applicable If applicable, how the monetary value of in-kind contributions was estimated.